MGEScan/mgescan/docs/source/aws.rst

 Ready To Use
 ^^^^^^^^^^^^

-The RetroTMiner is ready to conduct your experiment on Amazon EC2.
+The RetroTMiner is now ready to conduct your experiment on Amazon EC2.

 Note.
-Do not forget to terminate the virtual instance after you finished all analysis.
+Do not forget to terminate your virtual instance after all analysis completed.
 Amazon Cloud charges use of VM instances hourly.